sanditomaz/Zap-Flashcards/README.md

-Project of a flashcards app.
+Project of a flashcard app.